好色先生

 PRESENTER

-Dr. Thiele has received personal compensation in the range of $10,000-$49,999 for serving as a Consultant for GW Pharma/Jazz.
+Dr. Thiele has received personal compensation in the range of $5,000-$9,999 for serving as a Consultant for GW Pharma/Jazz.
 Dr. Thiele has received personal compensation in the range of $5,000-$9,999 for serving as a Consultant for zogenix/UCB.
 Dr. Thiele has received personal compensation in the range of $500-$4,999 for serving as a Consultant for nobelpharma.
-An immediate family member of Dr. Thiele has received personal compensation in the range of $10,000-$49,999 for serving as a Consultant for Thor labs.
 Dr. Thiele has received personal compensation in the range of $500-$4,999 for serving as a Consultant for Biocodex.
-Dr. Thiele has received personal compensation in the range of $500-$4,999 for serving as a Consultant for takeda.
 Dr. Thiele has received personal compensation in the range of $500-$4,999 for serving as a Consultant for Stoke Therapeutics.
 Dr. Thiele has received personal compensation in the range of $500-$4,999 for serving as a Consultant for livanova.
-Dr. Thiele has received personal compensation in the range of $500-$4,999 for serving as a Consultant for Azurity.
-Dr. Thiele has received personal compensation in the range of $5,000-$9,999 for serving on a Scientific Advisory or Data Safety Monitoring board for Marinus Pharmaceuticals.
+Dr. Thiele has received personal compensation in the range of $5,000-$9,999 for serving as a Consultant for Noema Pharma.
+Dr. Thiele has received personal compensation in the range of $500-$4,999 for serving as a Consultant for pyros pharmaceutical/upsher smith.
+Dr. Thiele has received personal compensation in the range of $500-$4,999 for serving on a Scientific Advisory or Data Safety Monitoring board for Marinus Pharmaceuticals.
 The institution of Dr. Thiele has received research support from GW Pharma/Jazz.
 The institution of Dr. Thiele has received research support from Zogenix/UCB.
 The institution of Dr. Thiele has received research support from Stoke Therapeutics.
+The institution of Dr. Thiele has received research support from Biocodex.
+Dr. Thiele has received publishing royalties from a publication relating to health care.

 No disclosure on file